ozakary/data-C60_ML/dftb-md/README.md

-     geom.out.xyz       # The initial He@C60 configuration in the xyz format puhti_dftb.job     # Job script to run DFTB+ in Puhti HPC prepare.sh         # Shell script for preparing DFT calculations, not used in DFTB+ simulation createC60xyz.py    # Python script used to create empty C60 structures from the DFTB+ simulation trajectory
+     geom.out.xyz       # The initial He@C60 configuration in the xyz format puhti_dftb.job     # Job script to run DFTB+ in Puhti HPC prepare.sh         # Shell script for preparing DFT calculations, not used in DFTB+ simulation createC60xyz.py    # Python script used to create empty C60 structures from the DFTB+ simulation trajectory of He@C60
 ```

 - Note that if you want to exactly repeat the calculation, you are strongly suggested to remove the `dftb_in.hsd`, and then rename the file `dftb_pin.hsd` as `dftb_in.hsd`